Old Schoolhouse Exterior Renovation

 I decided to start with the windows under the verandah.
 They are in fair condition and not too exposed so I can take my time while I learn the skills.
 They are being done as each room is done, so the first was the classroom window followed by the second bedroom window.

-All of the windows on this south wall have had the upper sash nailed and painted shut, so they will all be restored back to fully double hung with new latches and lifters.
+All of the windows on this south-west wall have had the upper sash nailed and painted shut, so they will all be restored back to fully double hung with new latches and lifters.
 The complete descriptions of the work is contained in the following pages:

 9. Second bedroom window fully refurbished.